Sewage Backup Repair

 3. Broken or Collapsed Sewer Lines

 Sometimes main sewer lines break or collapse over time.
-Especially if you live in an older home, it is possible your sewer lines are made with cast iron or clay piping that breaks down over time.
+Especially if you live in an older home, your sewer lines may be made with cast iron or clay piping that breaks down over time.
 Newer homes use plastic piping that is much more reliable and resilient.

 Proper Diagnostics and Solutions